ajbanjara/Wireshark/Tools.md

 ### Collections

-  - [Awesome PCAP Tools](http://xiaming.me/awesome-pcaptools/) A list of tools to process pcap files in research of network traffic

   - [A list of tools](http://www.comlab.uni-rostock.de/research/tools.html) Web page of links to various networking tools

   - [dsniff](http://www.monkey.org/~dugsong/dsniff/) is a collection of tools for network auditing and penetration testing (BSD style?, BSD/Linux/Solaris/...)